 User testing #2 top takeaways:

-Some targeting features got users excited at first but they quickly realized that they didn’t know which ones to choose to get the best possible outcome.
+Some targeting features got users excited at first but they quickly realised that they didn’t know which ones to choose to get the best possible outcome.
 I requested additional data to show relevance and help people make decisions.

 - Most users struggled to get their heads around the pricing model.
 I worked with our visual designer to find a way to communicate the model better.

 - People found creating a campaign easy and intuitive.
 But what they would begetting for their money wasn’t clear and this was causing hesitation.
-I took the indings back to product team to discuss copy additions and potential features that might support the user’s decision making.
+I took the findings back to product team to discuss copy additions and potential features that might support the user’s decision making.

 Optimising the designs for development to hit target launch date

 It was week 5 and the planned launch date was approaching fast.
 I pulled in colleagues to do one last round of optimisation based on our dev capacity.
 We decided to remove the ability to save a ‘Draft’ campaign as it was going to massively reduce the states and scenarios we would otherwise need to handle.
 From UX perspective it wasn’t going to be a big loss as the campaign form was already short and easy to fill.